fdsCG/techio-java-template/markdowns/welcome.md

 @[Returns the sum of elements in an array of integers.]({"stubs": ["src/main/java/com/yourself/Sum.java"], "command": "com.yourself.SumTest#test"})

-To get more information about how to inject programming exercices please refer to the [documentation](). asdasdasdsad sadsad a
+To get more information about how to inject programming exercices please refer to the [documentation]().

 # Template Resources

-`markdowns/welcome.md`: The content you are reading right here is in this file.
-Tech.io relies on the markdown syntax to render text and to inject programming exercices.
+`markdowns/welcome.md`: the content you are reading right here is in this file.
+Tech.io relies on the [markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to render text, medias and to inject programming exercices.
 `java-project`: a simple Java + Maven + JUnit project dedicated to run the programming example upper.
 A project relies on a Docker image to be run according to the project requirements.
 You can use official Docker images or build your own.

-`techio.yml`: this file is madatory, it describes both content and programming projects used in a contribution.
+`techio.yml`: this file is mandatory, it describes both content and programming projects used in a contribution.

 # Visual and Interactive Content